WuphonsReach/rimworld-notes/ModBugs-1.6.md

 ## Haul designation has no target!
 Deleting.

 Another set of errors on 10/6 at 5am, seen even with CommonSense at the bottom of the list.
+Not all of these errors are specific to the root issue.

 ### Haul designation has no target!
 Deleting.